tomcoldham/Gym-Tutorial/README.md

 - CSS
   - No errors were found when passing through the official (Jigsaw) validator
 - lighthouse
-  -Using lighthouse provided accessibility, best practices and SEO scores of 94+ across the board.
+  - Using lighthouse provided accessibility, best practices and SEO scores of 94+ across the board.
 However performance was 50-60 due to images.

 ### Unfixed Bugs